google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     --ei buffer_bursts      {bursts}     // number of bursts in the buffer, 2 for "double buffered" --ei sample_rate        {hertz}
+    --ef tolerance          {tolerance}  // amount of deviation from expected that is considered a glitch
+                                         // Range of tolerance is 0.0 to 1.0.
+Default is 0.1.
+Note use of "-ef".
     --ei duration           {seconds}    // glitch test duration, default is 10 seconds --ei in_channels        {samples}    // number of input channels, default is 2 --ei out_channels       {samples}    // number of output channels, default is 2